Best intranet design: 3 award-winning intranets that will influence your next project

 The Best Design category applauds customers that who push the boundaries of design to give their employees a brilliant user experience.

-Out of this year’s brilliant contestants, the finalists were:
+Out of this year’s brilliant contestants, the finalists for the best intranet designs were:

 - Best Intranet Design winner: Sheetz, Bob.com